mathigayathri2001/Budget_Tracker/README.md

 ![Website](https://img.shields.io/website?down_color=grey&down_message=down&up_color=green&up_message=up&url=https%3A%2F%2Fmathigayathri2001.github.io%2Fportfolio_2%2F)
 ## User-story
 ```
-As a user, I want to be able to view create and track daily workouts.
-I want to be able to log multiple exercises in a workout on a given day.
-I should also be able to track the name, type, weight, sets, reps, and duration of exercise.
+As A traveller,

-If the exercise is a cardio exercise, I should be able to track my distance traveled.
+I WANT to be able to track my withdrawals and deposits with or without a /internet connection

+SO THAT my account balance is accurate.
 ```

 ## Table of Content